Fish Transporter Permit

 Online applications are accepted through the Alaska Department of Revenue.
-The Department of Fish and Game (ADF&G) and the Department of Revenue use the Revenue Online system to process and issue permits and fish ticket books.
-Online payment is accepted.
-Contact the Fisheries Business License Help Desk at (907) 375-6454 for help with the system.
+The Department of Fish and Game (ADF&G) and the Department of Revenue (DOR) use the Revenue Online system to process and issue licenses, permits, code plates, and fish ticket books.
+Online payment of $25 fee is accepted.
+Contact DOR's Fisheries Business License Help Desk at (907) 269-6620 for assistance with the Revenue Online system.

 For assistance, contact the Seafood Industry Coordinator at 907-465-6131 or email@example.com.